Shore Excursions for Norway - Southbound Coastal Cruise

 Optional tours will be available for purchase locally:

-• The tour descriptions and prices listed below are based on 2023 rates and are provided for information purposes only.
+- The tour descriptions and prices listed below are based on 2023 rates and are provided for information purposes only.

-• The following list may not reflect all excursions available at the time of sailing.
+- The following list may not reflect all excursions available at the time of sailing.

-• Excursions are subject to maximum/minimum numbers.
+- Excursions are subject to maximum/minimum numbers.
 They may be cancelled locally.

-• The ship reserves the right to rearrange the order of tours subject to local conditions, including weather & site closures
+- The ship reserves the right to rearrange the order of tours subject to local conditions, including weather & site closures

-• Rates are per person and may change due to fluctuating exchange rates
+- Rates are per person and may change due to fluctuating exchange rates

-• Excursions booked on board can be made with cash or credit and will be payable in Norwegian Kroner (NOK)
+- Excursions booked on board can be made with cash or credit and will be payable in Norwegian Kroner (NOK)

-• If booked excursions have to be cancelled you will receive a refund on board in local currency NOK
+- If booked excursions have to be cancelled you will receive a refund on board in local currency NOK

-Snowmobile Trip into the Polar Night - 2 hrs 15 mins - From $532
+Snowmobile Trip in the Arctic - 2 hrs 30 mins - From $470

 The excursion starts with a bus trip from Mehamn, the world's northernmost mainland town, and you'll head up and over the mountains to the old trading post and fishing village of Kjøllefjord.
 Along the way, guides tell you about the indigenous Sámi people, the area's geography and climate conditions, what life is like in this part of Norway, and how the locals effectively utilize nature.
 Some of Norway's best snowmobile instructors are on hand to ensure you get proper training before departing.
 Then off we go to experience snowy valleys, invigorating winter air, and perhaps even the mesmerizing northern lights in the clear, starry sky.
 During spring, the sun returns, resulting in a different, yet equally exhilarating experience with many more hours of daylight and a milder climate.
 We conclude the expedition in Kjøllefjord, where you rejoin your Hurtigruten ship.